smart-edge-open/specs/doc/applications-onboard/on-premises-applications-onboarding.md

    ./run_docker.sh
    ```

-> **NOTE:** If a problem encountered when running the `client-sim ` docker as `Could not initialize SDL - No available video device`.
+> **NOTE:** If a problem is encountered when running the `client-sim ` docker as `Could not initialize SDL - No available video device`.
 Disable SELinux through this command:
 >  ```shell
 >  $ setenforce 0
 >  ```